About Us

 MyocarditisUK (formally The Alexander Jansons Fund) was set up after the death of Alexander Jansons from Myocarditis in July 2013, at the age of 18.
 With little to no information provided on this inflammatory condition affecting the heart, the charity was founded to research the causes, prevention and cures for Myocarditis.

 Alexander Jansons Myocarditis UK is the UK’s only dedicated myocarditis charity.
-This disease affects all ages but specifically the YOUNG.
+This disease affects all ages but specifically the young.
 We work tirelessly to raise the money to Find Tomorrows Cures Today.

 The British Heart Foundation, amongst others, recognises us as one of the UK leaders in Myocarditis research.